metio/terraform-provider-k8s/docs/data-sources/cert_manager_io_issuer_v1_manifest.md

 Optional:

 - `ca_bundle` (String) Base64-encoded bundle of PEM CAs which will be used to validate the certificatechain presented by the TPP server.
 Only used if using HTTPS; ignored for HTTP.If undefined, the certificate bundle in the cert-manager controller containeris used to validate the chain.
+- `ca_bundle_secret_ref` (Attributes) Reference to a Secret containing a base64-encoded bundle of PEM CAswhich will be used to validate the certificate chain presented by the TPP server.Only used if using HTTPS; ignored for HTTP.
+Mutually exclusive with CABundle.If neither CABundle nor CABundleSecretRef is defined, the certificate bundle inthe cert-manager controller container is used to validate the TLS connection. (see [below for nested schema](#nestedatt--spec--venafi--tpp--ca_bundle_secret_ref))

 <a id="nestedatt--spec--venafi--tpp--credentials_ref"></a>
 ### Nested Schema for `spec.venafi.tpp.credentials_ref`